 The Library/Learning Resource Center is open to all enrolled students.
 Galen has extensive online library resources for students to use.
-The Galen online library includes most of the items found in a large physical library, but with the benefit of being able to be viewed by multiple students at one time and never being out of circulation, or off the shelf, when the student needs it.
-There are five databases available, with full text journal selections containing nursing, general studies, research, and science- related holdings.
+The Galen online library includes most of the items found in a large physical library, but with the benefit of being able to be viewed by multiple students at one time.
+Databases are available, with full text journal selections containing nursing, general studies, research, and science- related holdings.